stolostron/rhacm-docs/_pages/new_guide_setup.md

 **Important**: Do you really need a new guide?
 See the documentation architect to discuss placement of new content.

 To create a new guide in the product documentation, you must create a new folder in your repository, and a new book in Pantheon.
 When you create a new folder, you must also create a `master.adoc` and `docinfo.xml` file for your new folder.
-See the repo for examples.
+See the repository for examples.

 ## Creating a new folder